conda-forge/conda-forge.github.io/docs/glossary.md

 ## Recipe

 A recipe is a collection of files required to build a conda package.
 This includes, at minimum, a [`meta.yaml`](maintainer/adding_pkgs.md#the-recipe-meta-yaml) file, but can also include license files, patches, build scripts, test scripts etc. [Learn More](https://docs.conda.io/projects/conda-build/en/stable/resources/define-metadata.html).

+## Virtual package

+Virtual packages are not real packages that can be downloaded.
+They are injected by the conda clients at runtime so the solver can consider that metadata as part of the constraints of the problem.
+By convention, they always start with a double underscore (`__`).
+Some examples include the type of operating system (Linux, Windows, macOS), or the CUDA version supported by the system (if any).
+[Learn More](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html).